-Dr Plamen Dinev is a Lecturer in Law at Goldsmiths, University of London.
-His research focuses on the relationship between intellectual property law and technology.
+Dr Plamen Dinev is a Lecturer in Law at Goldsmiths.
+His research focuses on the intersection between intellectual property law and new technology.

 - PhD (2020)